nonchip/arTIfiCE/README.md

 btw all of the above developments (from the ~~stricken~~ text to this line) happened within hours after years of silence... make of that what you will.

-aaand the night after that, multiple people from "the community" (judging by their group memberships) decided to come over here and commit some crimes against me. all at once. interesting.
+aaand the night after that, multiple people from "the community" (judging by their group memberships) decided to come over here and commit some crimes against me. all at once. interesting. "honestly pretty convenient", some might even call it.